Wai Phyo Han

 Wai Phyo Han (ဝေဖြိုးဟန်; born 27 December 1984) is a Burmese politician, writer and former engineer who has been the MP of the Yangon Region Hluttaw for Insein No. 2 constituency since the 2015 general election.
-He is also undertaking as a secretary of a parliamentary committee which are concerning with transportation, communication, construction and industry affairs.
+He is also undertaking as a secretary of a parliamentary committee which concern transportation, communication, construction and industry affairs.

 Early life and career

-Wai Phyo Han was born on 27 December 1984 in Yangon to parent San Maung and Nan Nan Win.
-He was graduated in bachelor of Mechanical Engineering from Yangon Technological University and received a Post Graduate Diploma in Law from University of Distance Education, Yangon.
-Before work in political field, he worked in engineering field as well as Myanmar and Singapore.
-He is the director of the Best Btothers United Company.
+Wai Phyo Han was born on 27 December 1984 in Yangon to parents San Maung and Nan Nan Win.
+He graduated as a Bachelor of Mechanical Engineering from Yangon Technological University and received a Post Graduate Diploma in Law from University of Distance Education, Yangon.
+Before work in political field, he worked in engineering in Myanmar and Singapore.
+He is the director of the Best Brothers United Company.

 As a writer

 Wai Phyo Han has been writing articles under his pen name Wai Phyo Han (Insein) and more than 250 articles have been written in State-owned newspapers such as New Light of Myanmar and The Mirror, The Standard Times Daily, The Politics Journal, Public Image Journal, Hanthawaddy Times Journal, Bago Voice Journal and Youth Magazine etc.,.

 The first printed article of his life was "A Letter of how I Feel" (ခံစားမိသလိုရေးတဲ့စာ).
 The author was mentioned in the People's Journal, led by the famous author Maung Wuntha and Pe Myint.
 His book Letters to the Grandfather (ဘကြီးဖြိုးထံပေးစာ) was released in 2017.

-In February 2020, he published his second book named "Experience about MP", was collective his articles.
+In February 2020, he published his second book named "Experience about MP", which was a collection of his articles.